Sign in for exclusive products and special discounts.

 Strangers in Black

 A Young Boy’s Struggle to Survive in Khmer Rouge Cambodia

 Mok is nine years old when the Khmer Rouge take over Cambodia and engage in unspeakable atrocities against the people there.
 This true story describes Mok’s experiences of hunger, disease, forced labor, separated families, and massacres.
 Readers are led into his increasingly desperate plight and to an understanding of the cruelty of the Khmer Rouge and the enormity of what took place in Cambodia.

-This is a novel about a young boy’s struggle to survive the Khmer Rouge in Cambodia.
-It is a graphic and horrific account of what befalls Mok and his family when Pol Pot’s regime ousts the corrupt president Lon Nol.
-At first the people of Cambodia are happy, but their joy ends quickly when they discover that the Khmer Rouge are brutal assassins who beat, starve, and force even young children to work in inhumane conditions, all while spewing propaganda that they are serving a greater good.
+This is the true story of a young boy’s struggle to survive the Khmer Rouge in Cambodia.
+It is a graphic account of what befalls Mok and his family when Pol Pot’s regime ousts the corrupt president Lon Nol.
+At first the people of Cambodia are happy, but their joy quickly ends when they discover that the Khmer Rouge are brutal assassins who beat, starve, and force even young children to work in inhumane conditions, all while spewing propaganda that they are serving a greater good.

 Mok is nine years old when the atrocities begin, and through persistence, incredible courage, and luck, he survives one of the most barbaric episodes in the last half of the twentieth century.
-On page after page, readers are led into the increasingly desperate plight of Mok and to an understanding of the cruelty of the Khmer Rouge and the enormity of what took place in Cambodia.
+On page after page, readers are led into Mok’s increasingly desperate plight and to an understanding of the cruelty of the Khmer Rouge and the enormity of what took place in Cambodia.

-This true story describes young Mok’s experiences of the grinding pains of hunger, debilitating disease, forced labor, separated families, and massacres.
-An epilogue tells us that his family finally made it to a refugee camp in Thailand and thereafter was sponsored to enter the U.S. to begin a new life in Oklahoma.
+This novel describes young Mok’s experiences of hunger, disease, forced labor, separated families, and massacres of the Cambodian genocide.
+Despite all of these horrors, Mok and his family consider themselves fortunate—they are among the survivors who finally make it to a refugee camp in Thailand and thereafter are sponsored to enter the United States to begin a new life.